Xposed-Modules-Repo/via.fuckcustomtab.frisk/README.md

 ## If it does not support your browser

-If this module does not support your browser, feel free to [open an Issue](https://github.com/frisk1127/FuckCustomTab/issues).
+If this module does not support your browser, feel free to [file an Issue](https://github.com/frisk1127/FuckCustomTab/issues).
 I will handle it as soon as possible.

 <details>
 <summary><strong>Why I made this</strong></summary>